 Upon arrival to France, you have to present your return ticket or the financial means to acquire one at the envisaged return date.

 Getting a long-stay rental in France from abroad is nearly impossible.
 Most French agencies won’t bother returning your call.
-Get a furnished place for your first few months in France from airbnb, Gîtes de France or Rent a place in France.
+Get a furnished place for your first few months in France from airbnb or Rent a place in France.

 Even though you can sometimes use online notaries, they are not accepted everywhere.
 This is a situation where a person in the United States with power of attorney can save the day.